cicsdev/cics-java-liberty-restapp/README.md

 `gradle clean build`

-This creates a WAR file inside the build/libs directory and a CICS bundle ZIP file inside the `build/distributions` directory.
+This creates a WAR file inside the `build/libs` directory and a CICS bundle ZIP file inside the `build/distributions` directory.

-If using the CICS bundle ZIP, the JVM server the CICS bundle is targeted at should be modified in the defaultJVMServer property to match the CICS JVMSERVER resource name.
+If using the CICS bundle ZIP, the JVM server the CICS bundle is targeted at should be modified in the `defaultJVMServer` property in the gradle build [file](build.gradle) to match the CICS JVMSERVER resource name.

 #### Maven (command line)